lume/lume/packages/lume/docs/examples/autolayout-imperative.md

     // the DOM, we have to wait for their GL objects to be loaded before
     // we can work with those underlying objects. scene.on('GL_LOAD', async () => {
-      // TODO fix order of events.
-Why is Promise.resolve() needed for it to work? await Promise.resolve()

-      console.log('DO IT')
         Array.from( document.querySelectorAll('i-dom-plane') ).forEach(plane => {
             // FIXME, props/attributes should work instead of this plane.three.material.opacity = 0.3